 Can I reheat the mug cake?

 Yes, you can reheat this microwaved chocolate mug cake.
 Microwave the mug cake for 10-15 seconds; it should be hot, and the chocolate will melt again.
-Bear in mind that when you reheat the mug cake, it may become slightly dry compared to when you first ate it.
+Bear in mind that when you reheat the mug cake, it may become slightly dry compared to when you first made it.

 Definitely enough for two.
 I was surprised at how well it baked up and tasted.”